 Learn the names of the stars in the night sky.
 Starnames.
 Finding , knowing or naming the stars in the sky.How can I learn the names of the stars in the night sky.
 In this article we will learn many names of the stars in the night sky.
 And we will see what the special things are to know about the stars so you will also have a guide to what are the interesting stars.
 You will learn a lot of the star names here but it is not for one day so set a bookmark now if you like.
 We will learn here the names of the stars in the northern hemisphere.
+So we will also see many stars that can be seen in the southern hemisphere but it will actuall look at the northern hemisphere stars.
 Since Earth turns around itself but never turns upside down in the northern hemisphere we see the star above earth and in the southern hemisphere we see the stars below earth.
 So on the northern half of the earth people see different stars then on the southern side.
 Or lets better say some stars are never seen on both sides, many stars can be seen on both sides because earth is not standing straight up but is tilted a bit to the side compared to the rotational plane around the sun and rotates around this tilted angle and so on the upside and the downside you can see lower and upper stars during the course of a year.
 If you want to learn names of the stars you are at the right place here.
 I started lately to learn naming the stars in the night sky.
 So here is an article about the names of the stars in the sky.
 Finding the stars in the night sky and naming and finding the constellations is not really difficult.
 We will easily learn the constellations here and we will see the names of the stars.
 All in this article.
 What are the names of the stars.

 This article contains skymaps of course but if you want to have a complete skymap look here.
 Good Skymap.
 First enter the nearest city to where you are.
 This is a fantastic skymap, just what you need.
 Take your time to understand it, it is not complicated, this is by far the best online star map I have ever seen.
 Any time you see stars in the sky that should not be there you are probably seeing a planet like Venus or Jupiter.
-Check the skymap where you can switch the planets on and of.
+Check the skymap where you can switch the planets on and off.
 The planets look like very bright stars but they change position over the weeks.
 So if you want to learn star positions you should check where the planets are at the moment because they look like stars but are actually planets.
 Every constellation has many hundred stars, but you do not see them in the sky.
 Science has discoverd very many stars that can not be seen with the naked eye.
-Of course we do not want to learn the names of these stars. together with this article you can check Wikipedia for the names of the stars and also the constellations.
+Of course we do not want to learn the names of these stars we only look at the stars visible to the unaided eye. together with this article you can check Wikipedia for the names of the stars and also the constellations.
 To get more information.

 We start with the winter stars, if it is in the middle of summer at the moment scroll all the way down to the summer stars.